Craig Richardson

 Craig Bartley Richardson (born September 28, 1984) is an American politician who has served as a member of the Kentucky Senate since January 2025.
 He represents the 3rd district, which includes Caldwell, Christian, and Muhlenberg Counties.
 He currently serves as the vice chair of the senate Health Services committee.

-Biography
+Early life and education

 Richardson was born on September 28, 1984.
 He is a native of Hopkinsville, Kentucky.
 He earned a Bachelor of Arts from the University of Kentucky in 2010, and a Juris Doctor from the University of Memphis in 2017.
 After law school, he returned to Hopkinsville to practice law with his father Michael A. Richardson.

 Political career

 Richardson was elected unopposed in the 2024 Kentucky Senate election following the retirement of incumbent senator Whitney Westerfield.
 In the 2025 Kentucky General Assembly, Richardson was appointed to five committees: Agriculture; Appropriations & Revenue; Enrollment; Health Services; and Veterans, Military Affairs, & Public Protection.

 Legislation

 Since 2025, Richardson has been a primary sponsor of the following bills which have been considered by at least one house: